reyawn/DataHub/README.md

 #### OPTIONS:
 +    newOnly: boolean    Ignores any "kept" data.
-+    sync: boolean       Data will be shared to the watcher synchronously
++    async: boolean      Data will be shared to the watcher asynchronously if true
 +    queue: boolean      Multiple asynchronous shares will be queued instead of sharing only the latest value
 +    name: string        Name of watcher
 +    debug: boolean      Show debug output for activity relating to watcher